jdi-docs/jdi-light/source/includes/_documentation.md

   ![DataTable](../images/html/tableHtml.png)

 Here is a list of available methods in Java:

+In return types column "D" refers to user data object and "L" refers to table line object.

 | Method | Description | Return Type|
 --- | --- | ---